 This horror movie centers around a man who is obsessed with Christmas.
 Frustrated that the people surrounding him aren’t in the holiday spirt, he goes on a Yuletide killing spree.
 The director, Lewis Jackson, came up with the idea for the film while smoking marijuana.
 He had a vision of Santa holding a knife and created an entire story around it.
 Although this film is sometimes referred to as a thriller, Jackson prefers to compare it to Frankenstein (1931).

-This Christmas horror movie is about a little boy who watches his parents get murdered by Santa Claus on a bloody night.
-When he grows up, he becomes Santa himself and goes on a murderous rampage.
+This Christmas horror movie is about a little boy who watches his parents get murdered by a man dressed as Santa Claus on a bloody night.
+When he grows up, dressing up as Santa himself causes him to go on a murderous rampage.
 At the time of the film’s release, stories about killer Santas were still relatively new, so this film caused a lot of controversy.
 Angry parents picketed during its release.
 It ended up being pulled two weeks after hitting theaters.
 It didn’t even last until Christmas.

-It’s about a boy who adopts a mysterious new pet.
-When breaks the rules he was given for taking care of the creature, it turns into a mischievous monster.
-These animals are referred to as mogwais throughout the film.
+Gremlins is about a young man, Billy (Zach Galligan), who adopts a mysterious new pet, a fuzzy and docile creature called a mogwai, given to him as a Christmas present.
+Billy is given three strict rules about caring for his new pet, but when the rules are broken, the original mogwai spawns multiple other creatures who become scaly menaces that terrorize Billy’s town.
 In Cantonese, mogwai means devil, demon, or gremlin.
-The puppets were so realistic that the boy, Billy, mistook it for a real creature when he first saw it in its box.
+The puppets were so realistic that Zach Galligan mistook it for a real creature when he first saw it in its box.
 Even the dog in the scene growled.

 This animated movie combines the two best holidays – Christmas and Halloween.
 It’s about a skeleton who discovers that Christmas exists and tries to bring the holiday to his hometown, which only celebrates Halloween.
 The film took three years to complete.
 It was Tim Burton’s first Disney movie.
 It was also the first Disney animated film scored by Danny Elfman.

-When a murderer named Jack Frost dies in an accident on the way to his execution, he turns into a snowman in order to get revenge on the sheriff who arrested him.
+When a murderer named Jack Frost is exposed to genetic research chemicals in an accident on the way to his execution, he becomes one with the snow covering the ground.
+With his newfound ability to become water, ice, and snow, Jack disguises himself as a snowman in order to get revenge on the sheriff who arrested him.
 The entire film was shot in only eighteen days.
 Although it was recorded during winter, there wasn’t any real snow on the ground due to seventy-degree weather.
 The snow in the film is actually made from foam and cotton swabs.
+It’s a great horror comedy for the holiday season.

 This surreal film, directed by Stanley Kubrick, stars Nicole Kidman and Tom Cruise.
 The story begins with their characters setting off for an elaborate Christmas party – and things go downhill from there.
-Eyes Wide Shut won a record for the longest consistent movie shoot.
-It took the cast and crew four hundred days to finish.
+Eyes Wide Shut won a record for the longest consistent movie shoot which lasted 46 weeks.
+Overall, it took the cast and crew four hundred days to finish the film.
 Unfortunately, four days after presenting the final cut of this film, Kubrick passed away.

-In this film, Santa Claus is a demon.
+In Santa’s Slay, Santa Claus is a demon who has slaughtered reindeer assistants.
 He only gives away toys every year because he lost a bet with an angel.
 However, when the bet comes to an end, he goes back to being pure evil.
-Funnily, the man who plays Santa, Bill Goldberg, is Jewish and doesn’t celebrate Christmas.
+Funnily, the man who plays Santa, pro-wrestling superstar Bill Goldberg, is Jewish and doesn’t celebrate Christmas.
 However, he enjoyed creating the film because he met his future wife, Wanda Ferraton, on set.

 Once Santa Claus is unearthed during an archeological dig, children start to disappear.
 A group hunts down Santa in order to stop the kidnappings.
 However, Santa’s elves retaliate and try to free him.
-This film, which was written and directed by Jalmari Helander, takes place in Finland on Christmas Eve.
+Rare Exports: A Christmas Tale, which was written and directed by Jalmari Helander, takes place in Finland on Christmas Eve.
 Although it features elves and magical creatures, it doesn’t come across as cheesy.
 It’s perfect for fans of black comedy.

 This film is also known as A Holiday Horror Story.
-It stars William Shatner and tells several stories set on Christmas Eve.
+This holiday horror anthology film stars William Shatner and tells several stories set on Christmas Eve.
 It shows Krampus stalk his prey, and it shows Santa busy slaying zombie elves at the North Pole.
 Although there is realistic gore and other disturbing special effects, there are fun moments as well.
 At the end of the film, the closing credits even say, “No elves were harmed during the making of this film.”

 When a young boy has a bad Christmas, he accidentally summons a demon.
 This forces his dysfunctional family to work together in order to survive.
 Although the name might not be as well known in the US, Krampus is a massive part of Austrian and German folklore.
 The film was released on December 4th in order to line up with the Krampusnacht, which is a traditional Austrian festival that celebrates Krampus.
 Whether you are in the holiday spirit or not, this Krampus movie will have you on the edge of your seat.

-This Australian horror film is a ghost story at heart.
-It’s about a woman who brings her estranged family back together for the holidays.
-However, a ghost knocks on their door and causes chaos.
+Genre-film star and scream queen Dee Wallace stars in Red Christmas as a mother who gathers her family together for a Christmas celebration.
+An uninvited guest in a dark cloak soon arrives with plans to turn the merry times into a night of blood and terror.
 There are plenty of unexpected twists and turns throughout the film that audiences won’t see coming.
 Anyone who is a fan of surprises – or slasher films – should give this movie a shot.

 Mother Krampus tells the story of a town where children once went missing — then their bodies were found in the woods.
 Most people in town assume the story is a local myth.
 However, when children start to go missing again, the parents start to worry.
 This film was originally titled The Curse of Frau Perchta because the story is based on the German legend of Frau Perchta.
 She was a witch who took children on the twelve days leading up to Christmas.